tmpfs/trucks/doc/readme/abstract.md

 ### React

-The [react framework][react] is [not tracking the webcomponents standards][react-webcomponents] and therefore for those that prefer to use web standards is not really an option.
+The [react framework][react] is [not tracking the webcomponents standards][react-webcomponents] and therefore for those that prefer to use web standards it's not really an option.
 But you can compile [skatejs][] component definitions to react components using the [react integration][react-integration] module.

 ### Trucks